vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ing Ksirasyāmi on Amarakośa ), VR 17.
 Sākasaptamī—begin on K. śu.
 7th; every month for one year

-divided into three periods of four months; on 5th ekabhakta, on 6th nakta and fast on 7th; offer to brāhmaṇas food with well spiced vegetables and should himself eat at night; tithiyrata; Sun deity; in each period of four months differ ent flowers (Agasti, fragrant flowers, Karavīra ), unguents (saffron, white sandalwood, red sandalwood ), dhūpas (Aparajita, aguru, guggulu ), naivedyas (pāyasa, jaggery cake, boiled rice-grains ); dinner to brāhmaṇas at year's and and listening to Purāṇas read by a reader; Bhav.
+divided into three periods of four months; on 5th ekabhakta, on 6th nakta and fast on 7th; offer to brāhmaṇas food with well spiced vegetables and should himself eat at night; tithivrata; Sun deity; in each period of four months differ ent flowers (Agasti, fragrant flowers, Karavīra ), unguents (saffron, white sandalwood, red sandalwood ), dhūpas (Aparajita, aguru, guggulu ), naivedyas (pāyasa, jaggery cake, boiled rice-grains ); dinner to brāhmaṇas at year's and and listening to Purāṇas read by a reader; Bhav.
 I. 47.

 47-72, q. by KKV 103-107, HV 760-763, KR 417-419.
 Sāntā-caturthi-4th tithi of M. śu. is called Sāntā; fast on it